jwango/blog-react/README.md

   - update `styles/themes/_theme.scss` to reference the new theme file

 ### Metadata
-* update `public/manifest.json` with your new primray theme color
+* update `public/manifest.json` with your new primary theme color
 * update `components/head-custom/head-custom.component.js`
   - change `defaultAuthor`, `themeColor`, `siteName`, etc...
   - change file paths for icons and banners as needed